Equal Opportunity and ADA Information

 Policy Framework

-The Director for Equity and Compliance in the Office for Diversity, Equity and Inclusion has been designated as the ADA coordinator for the University.
+The Director of Equal Opportunity and Compliance in the Division for Access, Engagement, and Compliance has been designated as the ADA Coordinator for the University.
 In this capacity, the Coordinator works with the University ADA Committee to advance University policies and procedures that will provide equal educational and employment opportunities for individuals with disabilities.
-The University has an established process to investigate and address any complaints of discrimination on the basis of a disability.
-Any individual who has a suggestion, question, or complaint regarding ADA issues is encouraged to contact the Director for Equity and Compliance, 114 W. Rosedale Avenue, 610-436-2433.
+The University has an established process to investigate and address any complaints of discrimination on the basis of disability.

 Procedures